top of page

 Using a smartphone as a camera monitor

-Accsoon Seems and iPhone 14 Pro as a camera monitor
+Accsoon Seemo and iPhone 14 Pro as a camera monitor

 Setting up your low angle camera rig for stable and comfortable shooting is essential to